 about the lantern parade

 The Lismore Lantern Parade is an annual community arts festival held on or around the longest night of the year, being the Winter Solstice.
-This year the Lismore Lantern Parade will be held on Saturday 22 June 2013 and the theme is 'IMAGINE'.
+It is recognised as the signature event for the City of Lismore along with the North Coast National.

-The Lantern Parade attracts in excess of 25,000 people each year and provides a safe and enjoyable experience for all those involved.
+The Lismore Lantern Parade attracts more than 30,000 people each year and provides a safe and enjoyable experience for everyone involved.
 The festival celebrates community, art and nature with arts, crafts, workshops, regional cuisine, a spectacular parade, lanterns, parade bands, street theatre, music, carnival dancers, illuminated puppets, fire art and pyrotechnics and much, much more.

 Lanterns, fire and outdoor celebration are deeply embedded in many cultures from China, Japan, Burma and Vietnam to Europe and Africa.
 The lantern represents a positive metaphor for community optimism and hope throughout the world and it was from this tradition that the Lismore Lantern Parade was born.
 The universal and multicultural theme makes the Lantern Parade appealing to people from all walks of life and nationalities.

 School and community workshops start at Easter.
 Workshops for feature lantern making and sponsored community lanterns are held by arrangement.
-For many year’s participants in very successful Work for the Dole projects contributed in a major way to the lantern parade, but sadly this is no longer available.
-However, many volunteers travel from across the Northern Rivers region, South East Queensland, around NSW, South Australia and Victoria to participate in this event.
+For many years, participants in very successful Work for the Dole (WFD) projects have contributed in a major way to the lantern parade.
+The WFD programs have morphed into other projects and participants continue to find a place in the lantern workshop.
+Many other volunteers travel from across the Northern Rivers region, South East Queensland, around NSW, South Australia and Victoria to participate in this event.

-The Lantern Parade has a wonderful network of lantern and fire event friends that spread across the country, many of whom travel to Lismore each year to work on the Lismore Lantern Parade.
-This event would not be possible without the support of the local community, volunteers and sponsors.
+The Lantern Parade has a wonderful network of lantern and fire event friends that spread across the country and many travel to Lismore each year to work on the Lismore Lantern Parade but this event would not be possible without the support of our local community, volunteers and sponsors.
 Thank you everyone!